primatejs/primate/docs/modules/frameworks.md

 the build, which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.

-Currently the Svelte and React modules support liveview.
+Currently the Svelte, React and Solid modules support liveview.
 The Vue module is expected to receive liveview support when hydration has been implemented for it.

 HTMX itself stands somewhat in competition to liveview, as it can register handles to load links or send forms via `fetch`.